The name Boaz in the Bible

 The single word בעז does not exist in Hebrew and the name Boaz can only be explained as a compound.
 Most Bible scholars go with the common Hebrew preposition ב (be), in, at or by; and the Hebrew verb עזז ('azaz), to be strong:

-The name Boaz literally means By Strength, and it seems to celebrate man's personal vigor.
+The name Boaz literally means By Strength, and it appears to celebrate man's personal vigor.
 Personal strength may truly be a gift, but it, like anything else, should not be revered too much and certainly not held responsible for anything that was achieved by God.
-Whether Solomon named one of his pillars after his great-great-grandfather or that this is coincidence can not be determined.
+Whether Solomon named one of his pillars after his great-great-grandfather or that this is coincidence can not be determined, but note that via Zechariah, YHWH tells Zerubbabel, the restorer of the temple after the return from Babylon: "Not by might (בחיל) nor by power (בכח), but by My Spirit (ברוחי)" (Zechariah 4:6).

 NOBSE Study Bible Name List simply reads Strength.
 Jones' Dictionary of Old Testament Proper Names does not ignore the letter beth and reads In Him (i.e. the Lord) Is Strength, but this connection to the Lord is somewhat forged.